jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzrtc/index.md

 ##Before you begin

 1. Make sure that your IBM id is registered with Bluemix.
-2. Log in to Bluemix DevOps Services by using your IBM id.
+2. Log in to DevOps Services by using your IBM id.

 ---